lana-20/select-devices-for-testing/README.md

 <img width="600" alt="Screenshot 2023-01-11 at 7 47 32 PM" src="https://user-images.githubusercontent.com/70295997/211971280-4567df34-6a62-472f-b9b0-738865ad8c3d.png">

 The Dashboard also yields instructions on how to look up the Android version distribution info in Android Studio.

 ## What are the most used mobile OS versions?

-As a Software Quality Engineer, I stay abreast of the various OS versions.
+As a Software Quality Engineer, I stay abreast of the various OS versions by following the tech news/blogs/conferences and communicating with IT counterparts.
 When conducting Mobile testing, as compared to Web, I handle Compatibility/Interoperability Testing not only among platforms/OSs but also among specific versions of these platforms/OSs (aka Cross-Version Testing).
-This experience/exposure is essential when addressing issues such:
+This experience/exposure is essential when addressing issues such as:
-- [Downgrading from iOS 16.3 to 16.2 while keeping the data iPhone 14](https://github.com/lana-20/select-devices-for-testing/blob/main/Screenshot%202023-01-17%20at%201.52.12%20PM.png). ➦ iPhone 14 series never had iOS 15.
+- [Downgrading from iOS 16.3 to 16.2 while keeping the data iPhone 14](https://github.com/lana-20/select-devices-for-testing/blob/main/Screenshot%202023-01-17%20at%201.52.12%20PM.png) ➦ iPhone 14 series never had iOS 15.
-- Verifying if iOS 16 can be installed on iPhone 7. ➦ iPhone 7 doesn't support iOS 15.
+- [Verifying if iOS 16 can be installed on iPhone 7](https://github.com/lana-20/select-devices-for-testing/blob/main/Screenshot%202023-01-17%20at%204.47.01%20PM.png) ➦ iPhone 7 doesn't support iOS 16.

 ### Android